jewzaam/google-script-run-schedule/README.md

 # Using

 1. Create a google script project.
+1. Set timezone in script properties.
-2. Create the scripts and copy them in.
+1. Create the scripts and copy them in.
-3. Get a Weather Underground API Key and set in Private.gs.
+1. Get a Weather Underground API Key and set in Private.gs.
-4. Run the "Install" function.
+1. Run the "Install" function.
-5. For any outdoor activity you want a forecast for, set the color to "Peacock" and location to "<City>, <State>".
+1. For any outdoor activity you want a forecast for, set the color to "Peacock" and location to "<City>, <State>".